Sign up to our Newsletter

 3. Practice Tests Are Key: Practice tests are still your best preparation tool.
 Take as many official LSAC practice tests as possible.
 Mimic real test conditions, including time constraints, to build your endurance and test-taking strategies.

 4. Adjust Your Study Plan for the New Format: Modify your study plan to align with the new format.
 Focus on the three scored sections, as there's no longer an experimental section.
-Allocate time to address any challenges you face in logical reasoning, logic games, or reading comprehension.
+Allocate time to address any challenges you face in logical reasoning or reading comprehension.

 5. Simulate Test Conditions: Recreate the test environment as closely as possible during your practice sessions.
 Sit in a quiet room without interruptions and use the same digital tools.
 This will help you adjust to the test day atmosphere.